N0g4D/N0g4D/README.md

 I'm Alessio Malerba, a C.S. student very enthusiast about cybersecurity and new blockchain-based technologies. <br><br>
 I really enjoy learning languages and frameworks, like Solidity and Truffle.
 I also enjoy a lot CTFs, especially the puzzles based on Smart Contracts, such as the ones at https://ethernaut.openzeppelin.com/. <br><br>
-I atually prefer Python for almost any type of script that I have in my mind, but I have often worked with C++ and Java, especially for the University. <br>
+I atually prefer Python for almost any type of script that I have in my mind, but I have often worked with C++ and Java, especially for the University. <br><br>
 `It's not much, but it's honest work :)`

 ### What I'm currently learning: